virtual-labs/exp-slope-deflection-method-ii-frames-iitd/experiment/aim.md

-#### This experiment aims to analyse a beam using slope deflection method, resulting in rotations, member end forces and moments, shear force and bending moment diagrams and the deflected profile.
+#### This experiment aims to analyse a beam structure using slope deflection method.